pouu69/Backbone.PagerCollection/README.md

 # Backbone.PagerCollection
+- Bakcbone pagination
-we using pagination inside backbone.collection extends
+- We can using colleciton for pagination

 i can't write english